AvaMGardiner/COMP1010-Fundamentals-of-Computer-Science/Assessment 1 - Instructions (Assessment Specifications).md

 Relevant video:

-

 [Arrays #6: Multi-Dimensional Arrays](https://www.youtube.com/watch?list=PL25sMKw559Gg9xlmLVLkmpS5XZJ-pvCd-&v=TgGm7lScfeA)![](Aspose.Words.d6cbeacc-fee8-49f7-a51e-c2cb16acdf1d.002.png)

-(Also, the videos prefixed with Array Problems in the same YouTube Playlist will be very useful.
+(Also, the videos prefixed with **Array Problems** in the same YouTube Playlist will be very useful.

 **Grade distribution**

-Your job is to code each of the 10 methods in Analytics.java and pass the corresponding tests in AnalyticsTest.java.
+Your job is to code each of the 10 methods in **Analytics.java** and pass the corresponding tests in **AnalyticsTest.java**.
 There are 4 tests for each method (P, CR, D, HD).
 Pass level tests are the most basic and HD level tests are the most comprehensive.

 **IMPORTANT** Note that the instance variable (the array of array of integers: data) can be accessed inside any of the functions without having to pass it as a parameter.
 As an example, assuming the third item of the fifth sub-array exists, we can access it (say, for displaying) as,